 “Your price is too high” (and that statement can come in a number of different forms) simply means that you have not done your job as a salesperson.
 Plain and simple, you have been lazy and have missed some very important steps of the sale.

 You have not pinned down the budget to the point that you know what they want and are willing to spend.
-We outline this procedure in our Profitable Sales video, our book, Profitable Sales, A Contractor's Guide, and also in our book Markup & Profit; A Contractor's Guide.
+We outline this procedure in our Profitable Sales class, our book, Profitable Sales, A Contractor's Guide, and also in our book Markup & Profit; A Contractor's Guide Revisited .
 To get a "Yes" when asking for the order, you must get the four basic questions answered.

 Those four questions are: